Slowpool/earking_out/README.md

    - `Completed` - `Puzzle` guessing is finished **naturally** due to finishing the last `Puzzle`
    - `Aborted` - `Puzzle` guessing is finished **manually** via "abort" button, when user have yet not completed the specified target number of `Puzzles`

-   If the `Session` is `Completed` or `Aborted`, it cannot be changed any more.
+   If the `Session` status is `Completed` or `Aborted`, it cannot be changed any more.

 // TODO the draft is further
 x.
 Achievement

-domains/subdomain:
-1. Training ear for music
-   a) ear training via exercises
-   b) statistics dashboard

-P.S. yep, the sole domain cuz i ain't gonna difficulty (the ending is pronounced like in simplify) things with separating it in two different domains (the training itself and statistics)

-technical details:
+# Technical implementation details:

+- Hexagonal architecture (Ports/Adapters)

-* in general, the whole app is supposed to be tightly coupled to spring.boot. because it's decoupling framework by itself. although it's still possible to decouple it and it'd be fine for really high complexity software.
+- In general, the whole app is supposed to be tightly coupled to `spring.boot` (though so far it never was), because it's decoupling framework by itself.
+Although it's still possible to decouple it and it'd be fine for really high complexity software

+- There are two modes:
+  - `app mode` - used to launch app and **use** it as **finite** user
+  - `test mode` - lightweight infrastructure implementations for **fast test launching**

-* domain events publishing and subscribing interface is decoupled via port, so that implementation can be replaced, current one is via spring.boot.
+- Domain events publishing and subscribing are decoupled, so that implementation can be replaced.
+The current ones are via: `spring.boot` for app mode and `greenrobot.eventbus` (lightweight third-party event bus) for test mode.

-* di container is decoupled. two implementaions of it exist:
+- IoC container is decoupled.
+Two implementaions of it exist now:
-1. Spring framework (for real app utilizing). so, yes, spring annotations aren't used
+   - Spring framework (for app mode).
+So, yes, spring annotations aren't used and beans factory API is used instead.
-2. handmade DI (for tests)
-// TODO two different builds: 1. web 2. desktop. - they implement the same app port (general ui code), though the core is the same.
+   - Handmade IoC container (for test mode)

+- There are two different builds:
+   - Web: PostgreSQL, MongoDB and Redis // TODO implement
+   - Desktop: SQLite // TODO implement in less spaghetti way

+   Hexagonal architecture allows to do it via the shared core.